asyncPranav/Obsidian/Unit 2 - Constitution.md

 - During **Emergency (Article 250)**, Parliament can legislate on State List items.

 - **Article 252** allows Parliament to legislate on State List items if two or more states pass resolutions asking it to do so.

+- power to make laws with respect to the residuary subjects that are not enumerated in any three list is conferred tp parliament.
+In case a conflict between central and state law on subject of concurrent list central law prevails

 ---